kmjax/tip_calculator/000_Link_and_Status.md

 #### STATUS

-Just started.
+About 50% completed.
+The web page's interface has been created, now need to do the programming portion to perform the calculation and show the result.
 To be completed by noon on 2020-11-19.

 #### SOURCE